tamulib-dc-labs/docs/docs/source/workflows/whisper-transcripts.rst

 Whisper allows for six settings that change the dataset the AI draws from.
 From smallest to largest, the models are tiny, base, small, medium, turbo, and large.
 Turbo is recommended because it provides high quality transcriptions and does not take too long.
 (For example, turbo will take about 10-15 minutes to transcribe a 30 minute audio file.)

-If transcribing many files, it is recommended to create smaller folders (:code:`folder_subdivision`) within all_source_files to place a selection of audio files so transcription can be done in batches.
+If transcribing many files, it is recommended to create smaller folders (:code:`folder_subdivision`) within :code:`all_source_files` to place a selection of audio files so transcription can be done in batches.
 This is because the transcribing program takes a lot of energy and can take about an hour to transcribe 5 30-minute audio files using turbo.

 To transcribe, enter the following in the command line: